MileHacker Logo

 Mount Sanqing National Park

-A UNESCO World Heritage site and National Geopark, Mount Sanqing is noted for its unique granite peaks, ancient pine trees, and mystical "sea of clouds" phenomena.
-The park features natural sculptures that resemble figures like the "Goddess of Liberty" and "Python Out of Mountain," shaped by millennia of erosion.
+A UNESCO World Heritage site and National Geopark, Mount Sanqing is famous for its unique granite peaks, ancient pine trees, and mystical "sea of clouds" phenomena.
+The features of the park natural sculptures that resemble figures like the "Goddess of Liberty" and "Python Out of Mountain," shaped by millennia of erosion.

 Sanqing Park Information